Content commerce: Content marketing in ecommerce

 Personalization as a success factor

-The individualized email newsletter was one of the first methods of personalization.
-Today's ecommerce and content management systems play out individual campaigns, products or informative content to customers.
-For different groups of customers or even individuals, the store or website looks completely different.
-There are many content personalization examples that highlight this approach.
+Today's ecommerce and content management systems offer individual campaigns, products, or informative content to customers.
+The store or website looks completely different for different groups of customers or even individuals.
+Many content personalization examples highlight this approach.

 Learn more about "What is ecommerce personalization".